antonlahtinen/memory_card_game/README.md

-# Memory_card_game
+# Memory card game

-This was our last school project of the academic year (21-22).
+This was my last school project of the academic year (21-22).
 The game was made in four (4) days with Windows Forms app in Visual Studio using C#

 # How to play?